madanyc/workfront-learn.en/help/workfront-goals/monitor-your-goals/view-individual-goal-updates.md

 ---
 title: Individual goal updates in [!DNL Workfront Goals]
-description: Learn how to view your individual goals in the [!UICONTROL Pulse] update stream in [!DNL Adobe Workfront Goals].
+description: Learn how to view your individual goals in the [!UICONTROL Pulse] update stream in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial